 - Nerve Damaging Condition – Most of the chronic illnesses, such as Diabetes and Arthritis, may increase the nerve damage risk leading to this syndrome.

-- Other Health Conditions – A few conditions, such as menopause, kidney failure and thyroid disorders exacerbate the risk of carpal tunnel syndrome.
+- Other Health Conditions – A few conditions, such as menopause, kidney failure, and thyroid disorders exacerbate the risk of carpal tunnel syndrome.

-- Alteration Of Body Fluids – Fluid retention can increase the pressure within carpal tunnel which thus affects the median nerve.
+- Alteration Of Body Fluids – Fluid retention can increase the pressure within the carpal tunnel which thus affects the median nerve.

 - Excessive Smoking – People who smoke regularly are more prone to the syndrome as it reduces blood flow to the median nerve.

 In most cases, the symptoms of carpal tunnel syndrome start gradually.
-However, as the condition worsens, the symptoms start to appear more often that before and may even persist for a much longer period.
+However, as the condition worsens, the symptoms start to appear more often than before and may even persist for a much longer period.
 Some of the symptoms include:

 - Occasional tingling or ‘pins-and-needles’ sensation in the hand.

 - Pain in the forearm or wrist that awakens you at night.